Ordina-Group/prometheus-demo/README.md

 $ make
 ```

+All build steps are containerized with Docker.
+After the build process,
+all services are started with Docker Compose.

 ## Prometheus Server With Custom Service Discovery

 The Prometheus server is configured to use [Prommer](https://github.com/tomverelst/prommer) as service discovery.
-Prommer listens to the Docker events stream and updates the
+Prommer listens to the Docker events stream and updates the target groups configuration of Prometheus.

 ## Voting App